boazbk/tcs/lec_07_other_models.md

 The [$\lambda$ calculus](https://goo.gl/B9HwT8) is another way to define computable functions.
 It was proposed by Alonzo Church in the 1930's around the same time as Alan Turing's proposal of the Turing Machine.
-Interestingly, while Turing Machines are not used for practical computation,  the $\lambda$ calculus has inspired functional programming languages such as LISP, ML and Haskell, and so indirectly, the development of many other programming languages as well.
+Interestingly, while Turing Machines are not used for practical computation,  the $\lambda$ calculus has inspired functional programming languages such as LISP, ML and Haskell, and  indirectly the development of many other programming languages as well.

 __The $\lambda$ operator.__